Members can view the club records and awards, other club events and runs, the training section as well as our ever popular tours.

 The David Abbott Cross Country Trophy — for cross country achievement

-This trophy is a piece of engraved Swedish glass set on a wooden base, and was donated to the Club by veteran runner David Abbott.
-Awarded annually for cross country achievement, the recipient is decided by votes cast by Club members.
+The men’s trophy is a piece of engraved Swedish glass set on a wooden base, and was donated to the Club by veteran runner David Abbott.
+They are awarded annually for cross country achievement, the recipient is decided by votes cast by Club members.
 It was first awarded in 1995.

 |2016||Ed Steele||Pru Clements|